Schedule for the 2020 NFL playoffs

 AFC champion vs NFC champion, 2330 GMT (6:30 p.m.
 ET)

-Reporting by Gene Cherry in Salvo, North Carolina; Editing by Kim Coghill
+Reporting by Gene Cherry in Salvo, North Carolina; Editing by Cynthia Osterman